Auto Assembly

-Auto Assembly, was first in development from 1994 under the names BotCon UK and la-Con.
-It was officially founded in 2000 as "The Auto-Assembly."
 Auto Assembly was a Transformers convention held in Birmingham, UK and run by the science fiction fan organisation Infinite Frontiers.
+Auto Assembly was first in development from 1994 under the names BotCon UK and Ia-Con.
+It was officially founded in 2000 as "The Auto-Assembly" by Sven Harvey.

 The first event was held in October 2000 and was held annually (except in 2002 and 2007 when it took "gap years") until the final event in 2015.
-The event was originally called "The Auto-Assembly," and came to be referred to colloquially as "AA."
+The event was originally called "The Auto-Assembly", and came to be referred to colloquially as "AA".

 Sven Harvey stepped down from his role with the event between the 2008 and 2009 conventions due to various issues unrelated to the event but has now returned to the team.
 Head of Infinite Frontiers Simon Plumbe is now the owner of the convention, working with a team of volunteers.

-The convention started life as a small-scale event, intended to be an occasional Transformers-themed equivalent of the meetings held by the Star Trek fan club Alpha Quadrant (which itself grew from the Delta Quadrant '96 convention run by Infinite Frontiers.)
+The convention started life as a small-scale event, intended to be an occasional Transformers-themed equivalent of the meetings held by the Star Trek fan club Alpha Quadrant (which itself grew from the Delta Quadrant '96 convention run by Infinite Frontiers).
 The first event was expected to have a relatively small number of fans attending — smaller than the Star Trek meetings — although this figure was exceeded.
 Sven's original idea was to grow the meetings over time and then launch the Ia-con convention as an annual event based on the meetings, which originally were to be quarterly.
-"The Auto-Assembly" ran on October 22nd, 2000 and was run by Sven with Simon in a support administrative role.
+"The Auto-Assembly" ran on October 22, 2000, and was run by Sven with Simon in a support administrative role.
 From the first meeting, however, the event grew rapidly and by 2003 "The Auto-Assembly" name was so strong a brand that calling it Ia-con would have been a confusing move.
 Auto Assembly 2003, only the third event, had expanded to a full-scale convention, though at that point it was referred to as a Transformers Collectors Fair.
 The growth of the event and the friendliness of the fans in attendance actually converted Simon into a Transformers fan in the process.

 The convention attracts fans from all over the UK, Europe, and as far afield as America and Australia and currently holds the European attendance record with 1064 fans attending Auto Assembly 2015 from the UK and Europe.

 The convention has a range of activities, including dealers tables, guest talks, autograph sessions, toy and art displays, video screenings, competitions, charity auctions, workshops (added for 2009) and more.
 Auto Assembly 2009 featured the convention's first live band as part of its programme — former boy band turned rock band, Next of Kin.
 In association with sponsors every year, the convention also gives all of its attendees a "goodie bag" filled with complimentary gifts, which have included a range of items, including postcards, comics, magazines, stickers, PlayStation 2 games, posters, and snacks.